marcusmerc27/checksum/README.md

 # Purpose:
 This program is being assigned to start you programming right away in COMP 122.
 The program is also being used as an assessment instrument for the professor.
-Via your solutions, the professor will be able to adjust the content the introductory material of the class a bit to review or to reinforce various topics covered in COMP110 (which is a prerequiste for this class).
+Via your solutions, the professor will be able to adjust the content the introductory material of the class a bit to review or to reinforce various topics covered in COMP110 (which is a prerequisite for this class).

 # Assignment: